IriLrnr/EvIBM/DETAILED.md

 #### Hello!

 Welcome to my detailed walkthrough!
-If you are reading this, at this point, either you are my advisor or another person who knows the research and me; however,readers probably have different backgrounds, and I want the text to be clear to everyone, and the code to be as self-explanatory as possible, so I'm making this informal text, with bits of theory.
+If you are reading this, at this point, either you are my advisor or another person who knows the research and me; however, readers probably have different backgrounds, and I want the text to be clear to everyone, and the code to be as self-explanatory as possible, so I'm making this informal text, with bits of theory.

 My goal is for this document to be complete, informative and helpful on understanding the relation between what we **want** to model, and what we are **actually** modeling, because frankly, both you and I are here to help me fix some mistakes.
 So I'll be needing every little feedback you can give me, even if it's just a stylistic tip.